leancodepl/flutter_webp/README.md

           args: ['--quality=65', '--hint=graph', '--af']
 ```

 By default, the package runs the embedded precompiled cwebp binary.
 You can use the one specified in your `$PATH` by adding the `--from_path` flag.
-On how to install cwebp see [Optional cwebp installation](#optional_cwebp_installation).

 ```yaml
 flutter: